 1621: A New Look at Thanksgiving by Catherine O’Neill Grace and Margaret Bruchac with Plimoth Plantation, photographs by Sisse Brimberg and Cotton Coulson

-Background information includes the Wampanoag’s history living for thousands of years in present-day Massachusetts prior to European settlement.
+Background information includes the Wampanoag’s history of living for thousands of years in present-day Massachusetts before European settlement.

 Historically accurate recipes for Nasaump, a traditional Wampanoag dish, and Stewed Pompion, from the 1672 book New England Rarities Discovered, are included. [nonfiction picture book, ages 8 and up]